Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 August 2003 saw Russo-Chinese military cooperation leap to the next level when armed forces from both nations participated in joint antiterror exercises under the framework of the Shanghai Cooperation Organization (sco).
-Since that time, they have held half a dozen joint military, naval and antiterror drills, often including troops from other sco members such as Kazakhstan, Kyrgyzstan and Tajikistan.
+Since that time, they have held dozens of joint military, naval and antiterror drills, often including troops from other sco members such as Kazakhstan, Kyrgyzstan and Tajikistan.
 Many view these exercises as evidence of an emerging military bloc that could eventually rival nato.

 On January 1, 2010, Putin further advanced his revival of the Soviet Union by building a Eurasian Economic Union with Kazakhstan and Belarus.
-Moscow has since been working to bring other former Soviet nations—like Ukraine, Kyrgyzstan and Tajikistan—into the union.
+Moscow has since been working to bring other former Soviet nations—like Ukraine and Tajikistan—into the union.
+Kyrgyzstan and Armenia joined in 2015.
 Putin has said his goal is to enlarge the union to include all post-Soviet states (excluding the three Baltic European Union member states).

 Other key economic and military treaties have improved trust and cooperation.
-Both nations are reaping the benefits, realizing their very existence depends on good relations with each other.
+Russia and China are reaping the benefits, realizing their very existence depends on good relations with each other.

 Sino-Russian relations have evolved out of common interests.
 On the same day that the Eurasian Economic Union was made official, Russia completed an oil pipeline and port complex that positions Moscow to become a more powerful oil exporter than Saudi Arabia.
 This pipeline, which runs from central Siberia to the Pacific coast, unlocks a gate through which Russia’s vast oil fields will gush into Asia’s energy-hungry economies.
 For over a century, Russia’s entire energy infrastructure has focused mainly on supplying Europe.
 Now Chinese, Korean, Indian and Japanese currency will flow into Russia, and the Kremlin will have the option of turning off Europe’s energy taps if the situation warrants it.

-Both share common defense concerns, which include protecting against radical Islam in and around Central Asia, challenging Western power in nato, and the prospect of taking advantage of a weakening U.S.
+Both share common defense concerns, which include protecting against radical Islam in and around Central Asia, challenging Western power in nato, and taking advantage of a weakening U.S.

 Trade between Russia and China blossomed in the early 1990s.
 In 2000, $8 billion in annual transactions took place between the two.
 By 2008, Russian-Chinese trade had leaped to an astounding $56.8 billion.
-Six years later in 2014, the trade turnover was $95 billion.
-That year Russia announced that trade would increase to $200 billion by 2020.
+Fourteen years later in 2022, the trade turnover was $147 billion.
+At the Winter Olympics in Beijing that year, Russia announced that trade would increase to $250 billion by 2024.

-China is now Russia’s largest trading partner.
+China has now been Russia’s largest trading partner for over a decade.
 In fact, because economic partnerships have proved mutually beneficial, the prospect of filling other needs is bringing Russia and China even closer together—especially over energy supplies.
 Of all nations, Russia is uniquely able and willing to provide the secure source of energy needed to power China’s rapid industrial and economic growth.
-Russia has the oil, natural gas, uranium and nuclear technology to provide power for the 1.3 billion inhabitants of Earth’s most populous country.
+Russia has the oil, natural gas, uranium and nuclear technology to provide power for the 1.4 billion inhabitants of Earth’s most populous country.